rubel75/BerryPI/tutorials/tutorial2/readme.txt

 in order to optimize the electron density.

 Important: Do not use iterative diagonalization (-it switch) during the standard SCF cycle.
-This will give lead to polarization value.
+This will give lead to phase value.

 1.4 Run BerryPI using python